How to Help Your Child Adjust to Kindergarten Without Tears

 Prostock-studio/Shutterstock.com

-• You need to start getting the child ready for kindergarten in advance.
+- You need to start getting the child ready for kindergarten in advance.

-Show the building of the kindergarten to the child and point to the windows of where their classes will take place as well as to the playground.
+Show the building of the kindergarten to the child and point to the windows where their classes will take place, as well as to the playground.
 Meet the teachers.
 It is not bad if the child learns their names before their first day.
 Draw the attention of your son or daughter towards the fact that all parents pick their children up in the evening and that no one stays for the night.

-Psychologists often suggest the use of roleplay that demonstrates common situations at kindergarten, such as “snack time”, “playtime” or “bedtime” that will allow the child to get used to these situations from the comfort of their homes.
+Psychologists often suggest the use of roleplay that demonstrates common situations at kindergarten, such as “snack time”, “playtime,” or “bedtime,” that will allow the child to get used to these situations from the comfort of their homes.

-• The child’s ability to adapt successfully will largely depend on the psychological state of their parents.
+- The child’s ability to adapt successfully will largely depend on the psychological state of their parents.

 The calmer the mother and the father are towards the fact that the child starts attending preschool facilities, the more confident the child will feel in an unknown environment.

-• Don’t forget to develop the necessary self-service skills in the child.
+- Don’t forget to develop the necessary self-service skills in the child.
 Try to give your baby more independence, even if they do not know what to do yet.

-• Pay attention to the development of your child’s communication skills.
+- Pay attention to the development of your child’s communication skills.

-The child must know how to communicate not only with other children, but also with adults.
-Train their communication skills when visiting your friends, on the playground and during trips to relatives.
+The child must know how to communicate not only with other children but also with adults.
+Train their communication skills when visiting your friends, on the playgroun,d and during trips to relatives.

-• Be nice and polite to teachers at kindergarten.
+- Be nice and polite to teachers at kindergarten.
 After all, these are people whom you trust the most valuable people in your life – your children.
 And not only you, but 20 other moms and dads do so as well.

-• During the period of adaptation, the child should not have any additional stress, such as moving home, parental divorce, or the birth of a second child.
+- During the period of adaptation, the child should not have any additional stress, such as moving home, parental divorce, or the birth of a second child.
 Try your best to ensure a relaxed family environment.

-• Be more relaxed about minor illnesses after attending kindergarten.
+- Be more relaxed about minor illnesses after attending kindergarten.

 During the period of adaptation, the child’s sensitivity to all outer influences becomes stronger.
 Additionally, their body cannot always cope with the mental stress.
 The illness is a protective mechanism of the body, both for children and adults.
 A sick child remains at home in a familiar environment.
 This will continue until they feel safe and comfortable, not only at home, but also in the kindergarten.

-• Make use of modern technology in order to calm yourself down and to know how the child got used to the new environment, that they are not bullied by their peers and that the teachers are behaving appropriately.
+- Make use of modern technology in order to calm yourself down and to know how the child got used to the new environment, that they are not bullied by their peers and that the teachers are behaving appropriately.
 Purchase a GPS watch for your child (they are available even for the little ones) and install the Findmykids app on your smartphone.
 With this set, you will be able to connect with your child instantly and listen to what is happening around them in the kindergarten when you are not around.
 When purchasing the kids’ smartwatch on Amazon, the Findmykids license comes as a gift!

-• If you are worried about strong changes in your child’s behavior associated with the adaptation period, seek help from a psychologist.
+- If you are worried about strong changes in your child’s behavior associated with the adaptation period, seek help from a psychologist.

 Prostock-studio/Shutterstock.com

-1. Being present in the changing room while the child is with their group of peers.
+- Being present in the changing room while the child is with their group of peers.

-2. Leaving all of a sudden without saying goodbye to the child.
+- Leaving all of a sudden without saying goodbye to the child.

-3. Scolding your child and punishing them for their unwillingness to stay in kindergarten.
+- Scolding your child and punishing them for their unwillingness to stay in kindergarten.

-4. Leaving the child for the whole day after a long break from kindergarten.
+- Leaving the child for the whole day after a long break from kindergarten.

-5. Speaking negatively about teachers and preschool institutions.
+- Speaking negatively about teachers and preschool institutions.

-6. Being dishonest to the child: saying that you will pick them up soon, if you are planning to do so only in the evening.
+- Being dishonest to the child: saying that you will pick them up soon, if you are planning to do so only in the evening.

-7. Bringing a sick child to kindergarten.
+- Bringing a sick child to kindergarten.

 In order for the child to be able to let go with you and to interact with their peers easily, follow the straightforward recommendations below:

-• prepare your child in advance for the idea that they will need to go to kindergarten every day while mom and dad are at work;
+- Prepare your child in advance for the idea that they will need to go to kindergarten every day while mom and dad are at work.

-• on the way to kindergarten, tell your child how good the day will be, what interesting games they will play there, what delicious food will be served, etc.;
+- On the way to kindergarten, tell your child how good the day will be, what interesting games they will play there, what delicious food will be served, etc.

-• come up with your own ritual of saying goodbye to the child.
+- Come up with your own ritual of saying goodbye to the child.
 It can be a kiss on the cheek and the touch of palms of the hand, or a short poem.
-The main thing is to always stick to it when parting with your son or daughter, not only in kindergarten, but also at home;
+The main thing is to always stick to it when parting with your son or daughter, not only in kindergarten, but also at home.

-• control your own emotional state.
-All of your worries and fears will certainly be passed on to the child;
+- Control your own emotional state.
+All of your worries and fears will certainly be passed on to the child.

-• clearly let the child know when you will be coming back: in the afternoon, after their nap time or in the evening, so that they do not have any false expectations.
+- Clearly let the child know when you will be coming back: in the afternoon, after their nap time, or in the evening, so that they do not have any false expectations.

 Dear parents, don’t forget that the key to a successful adaptation of a child to kindergarten is the correct preparation, psychological literacy of parents, as well as the atmosphere of comfort and emotional well-being within the family.